electricFeel/Coffee-Express-Bootstrap/README.md

 This is meant to be pretty Spartan.
 I just wanted to be able to just type 3-4 commands to get to the point where I'm actually coding.
 That being said there are a number of things I still want to add:

             + SASS or LESS Bootstrap (to be tranlsated in the default Grunt task)
-            + Pull out the "public" and, maybe, "view" folders so that they're
+            + Pull out the "public" and, maybe, "view" folders so that they're seperate from the code